Chris Niosi

 Christopher Edwin Niosi (born December 31, 1988), also known by his pseudonym Kirbopher, is an American voice actor, animator, and producer.

-His voice-work includes Lord Uroko in Nagi-Asu: A Lull in the Sea, Arataka Reigen in Mob Psycho 100, Dezel in Tales of Zestiria, Tiara in Queen's Blade Rebellion, Tetsuya Kinomoto in Dr. Stone, Khoury and others in the Pokémon series, Ernesto and others in OK K.O.!
+His voice-work includes Lord Uroko in Nagi-Asu: A Lull in the Sea, Arataka Reigen in Mob Psycho 100, Dezel in Tales of Zestiria, Taira in Queen's Blade Rebellion, Tetsuya Kinomoto in Dr. Stone, Khoury and others in the Pokémon series, Ernesto and others in OK K.O.!
 Let's Be Heroes, Pegasus in the Viz Media dub of Sailor Moon, Haruo Sakaki in Godzilla: Planet of the Monsters, Godzilla: City on the Edge of Battle, and Godzilla: The Planet Eater, and Therion and Mattias in Octopath Traveler.

 Early life

-Niosi was born in Northport, New York and raised in Long Island.
+Niosi was born in Northport, New York, and raised on Long Island.
 He attended the School of Visual Arts in New York City.

 Career

 Animation

-Niosi began making numerous animations for Newgrounds under the name "Kirbopher" in 2004, mostly making Nintendo-based parodies.
+Niosi began making numerous animations for Newgrounds under the name "Kirbopher" in 2004, mostly making Nintendo-based parodies like “Rawest Forest,” a Super Mario RPG-inspired music video based on the song of the same name that vent viral on video-sharing websites like Newgrounds, Youtube, and Japanese-language website Nico Nico Douga.
 His first professional animation job was for Eduware providing character design, animation and voices.
 He has also worked as an animator for the video games A Hat in Time, Skullgirls and Cryamore.

 Terrain of Magical Expertise

 Niosi is the creator of the project Terrain of Magical Expertise, also known as TOME.
-The web series is known for its inclusion of several YouTube personalities and veteran Voice Actors such as Yuri Lowenthal, Jon St. John and Kyle Hebert.
+The web series is known for its inclusion of several YouTube personalities and veteran voice actors such as Yuri Lowenthal, Jon St. John and Kyle Hebert.
 The series' concept was based on Niosi's experiences and interactions on internet forums in the early 2000's.
 The series' second season was eventually crowdfunded through GoFundMe to produce the remaining five episodes.
 The majority of the animation services were provided by Niosi himself, along with several guest animators and production assistants.
 TOME was first released on Newgrounds on November 11, 2011, and ran for sixteen episodes and nine shorts.
 The final episode released on July 7, 2015, while the final short released on November 11, 2016.
 In 2023, Niosi would later release a special edition version of the web series in the form of three compilations he titled the TOME: A2Z Compilation Movie Trilogy.

-On September 30, 2017, a Kickstarter for a video game adaption was launched.
+On September 30, 2017, a Kickstarter for a video game adaptation was launched.
 The game features a customizable avatar known as the White Hat Hacker joining the established characters.
 The campaign was fully funded on November 4, 2017, successfully raising $111,162.63.
 The game was produced by Niosi's company NEO-C Productions LLC., with Niosi serving as the director, lead designer and character animator of the game, and was published by 1C Company, released on September 9, 2021, on Steam.